-I Stopped Drinking; So Why am I Still Such an Asshole?
+Dry Drunk Syndrome: I Stopped Drinking, So Why Am I Still Being Such a Jerk?

 Jo has a deep-rooted passion for identifying alternative approaches to healing from trauma and addiction.
 While her own struggle with substance abuse was certainly the catalyst to identifying non-traditional approaches to treatment, it was her personal experience of healing which truly cultivated the desire to assist others on their journey to wellness.

-Like many survivors of trauma, I frequently find myself engaging in what mental health professionals refer to as “splitting”—a defense mechanism where people, experiences, and situations are categorized as either good or bad, with absolutely zero in-between.
+Like many survivors of trauma, I often find myself doing what mental health professionals call "splitting," which is a defense mechanism where someone sorts people, experiences, and situations as either good or bad, with zero in-between.2

 Today, I hate my husband.
-Tomorrow, he might become the most incredible man I’ve ever met.
+Tomorrow, he might feel like the most incredible man I've ever met.

-Deep down, I know his behavior (for better or worse) is consistent.
-The only thing that oscillates is my perception of him.
-So, theoretically, that should be enough to stop my fits of rage or my crying spells.
+Deep down, I know his behavior (for better or worse) stays pretty steady.
+The thing that shifts is my view of him.
+So, in theory, that could feel like enough to stop my fits of rage or my crying spells.

-Unfortunately, knowledge doesn’t change behavior.
-And despite my honest attempts to do it differently “next time,” I continually find myself trapped in the same hell, armed with the same awareness, but unable to implement it.
+Unfortunately, knowledge doesn't always change behavior.
+Even when I truly try to do it differently "next time," I keep finding myself stuck in the same cycle, aware of what's happening, but struggling to change it.

 Trying Something New

-This time, rather than rely on self-help books, spiritual gurus, or the thousands of blogs I scroll daily searching for a cure, I’m going to do it differently.
+This time, instead of relying on self-help books, spiritual gurus, or the thousands of blogs I scroll through each day searching for a cure, I'm going to try something different.

-I’m going to return to the one thing I know has worked for me in the past: vulnerability.
-I’m going to publicly share my struggle.
+I'm going to return to the thing that has helped me before: vulnerability.
+I'm going to share my struggle in public.

-The truth is, I am ashamed.
-I hate admitting that my seemingly perfect world is nothing more than an illusion—something that looks great on paper (or on Facebook), but is certainly not devoid of insecurity, jealousy, and a deep-seated distrust of men, happiness, or love.
+The truth is, I feel ashamed.
+I hate admitting that my seemingly perfect world is more of an illusion, something that looks great on paper (or on Facebook), but still includes insecurity, jealousy, and a deep distrust of men, happiness, and love.

 Like most relationships, we have wonderful times and not-so-wonderful times.
-But when challenges arise, I become anxious and afraid, as if they might erase anything healthy or positive about our marriage.
+But when challenges show up, I become anxious and afraid, as if they might erase anything healthy or positive about our marriage.

-Until now, I wouldn’t be honest about the difficulties we experience.
-I would simply agree with you when you told me we were the “perfect couple.”
+Until now, I haven't been honest about the difficulties we experience.
+I would agree with you when you told me we were the "perfect couple."
 This is old behavior coming full circle.
-It’s almost as if I’ve made it a game to see how completely dysfunctional I can be on the inside, while keeping it hidden from the outside world.
+It's almost like I've made it a game to see how dysfunctional I can feel on the inside, while keeping it hidden from the outside world.

 Sources of Fear

-Isolation, abandonment, and loneliness continue to be my greatest sources of fear.
-I’m continually drawn to the opening lines of a poem by Clementine von Radics:
+Isolation, abandonment, and loneliness still feel like my biggest fears.
+I keep coming back to the opening lines of a poem by Clementine von Radics:

 "I wonder if you know yet that you'll leave me.
 That you are a child playing with matches, and I have a paper body."

-When you’ve been exploited, taken advantage of, and treated like something to be toyed with, it’s hard not to become the perpetrator—the one who sets it all on fire and turns love into ashes.
+When you've been exploited, taken advantage of, and treated like something to be played with, it can feel hard to avoid becoming the person who sets it all on fire and turns love into ashes.

-I can’t seem to unlearn the belief that I screw up every relationship.
-And because I believe it, I manifest it.
-I end up with another failed relationship and even more evidence proving that I’m right, that I’ll end up alone.
+I keep holding onto the belief that I ruin every relationship.
+Because I believe it, I act like it's true.
+I end up with another relationship ending and even more proof, in my mind, that I'll end up alone.

-Just like OxyContin won’t fix your broken leg (it will simply make you care less that it’s broken), alcohol made me less afraid of dying alone by forcing me to experience life in isolation, while simultaneously hindering my ability to feel sad about it.
+Just like OxyContin won't fix your broken leg (it may simply make you care less that it's broken), alcohol made me feel less afraid of dying alone.
+It did that by pushing me into isolation and numbing my feelings.

-When I was drinking, I was always alone, but I rarely felt lonely.
-I had a constant companion and a reliable way to numb out.
-But more than that, I had an excuse for my anger and rage.
+When I was drinking, I was often alone, but I rarely felt lonely.
+I had a steady companion and a reliable way to numb out.
+I also had an excuse for my anger and rage.

-When I lashed out and spewed venom—my head spinning around like Linda Blair in The Exorcist—I could blame it on the alcohol.
-I foolishly believed that if I stopped drinking, my rage would disappear.
-It didn’t.
-That feeling was already inside of me.
+When I lashed out and spewed venom, I could blame it on the alcohol.
+I mistakenly believed that if I stopped drinking, my rage would disappear.
+It didn't.
+That feeling was already inside me.

 Take a Good Look at Yourself